 First Step – Ask Questions

 Leases make Tenants primarily liable for damage to the common area especially when the moving company is your vendor.
 So who puts up the padding in the elevators and protects the lobby floors?
-The mover does or should.
+The mover does or should the property owner?
 And, are they insured?
 Definitely take references seriously and ask your property manager what their experience is with a moving company you are considering and what the rules are.
-This will ensure your move out won’t hold up the return of your security deposit and the move in won’t set a poor first impression with the ownership.
+This will ensure your move out won’t hold up the return of your security deposit or the move in won’t set a poor first impression with the ownership.

 Usually your real estate agent closes the transaction (and their eyes) then comes back to visit after the move.
-Our friends at Cor-o-Van have provided a move checklist that can not only help organize the move but help you ask some really good questions to hire a moving company (click here for Tips from Corovan).
+Our friends at Valley Relocation have provided a move checklist that can not only help organize the move but help you ask some really good questions to hire a moving company (click here (Office Moving Instructions).

 Don’t be a Hero